Bouhm/stardew-valley-mods/NPCMapLocationsMod/SMAPI 0.39+/readme.txt

+To download, click on the ZIP file and click on the "Raw" button.
+Unzip with WinRAR or a similar program.

 Go to the directory containing "StardewModdingAPI" and place "NPCMapLocations" in the "Mods" directory

 Go to {Directory containing StardewValley.exe}\Content\Characters and place "NPCMarkers"